Basil (Ocimum basilicum)

 Basil (Ocimum basilicum) for Kidney Stones

-It is important to note that while basil may have potential benefits for kidney stones, it should not be used as a substitute for medical treatment.
+It is important to note that while basil may offer some benefits for kidney stones, it is not a substitute for medical treatment.
 If you suspect you have kidney stones or are at risk for developing them, it is important to consult with a healthcare provider for proper diagnosis and treatment.

 Supplements for Kidney Stones